sciwork/swportal/content/pages/sprint/2021/11late-taipei.rst

 <https://solvcon.net/>`_ projects.  solvcon_ is a host of projects focusing on
 numerically solving the governing equations of transient phenomena.
 There will be two projects in solvcon_ and we will not assume you to have the domain knowledge.
-Anyone who have fundamental skills in Unix programming are welcomed.
+We welcome everyone having basic skills in Unix programming.

 solvcon projects
 ----------------